-Upon completion of the Offering, after giving effect to the Reorganization, there will be 13,500,000 shares of Common Stock outstanding.
-The 3,353,000 Shares offered hereby, other than up to 162,500 Reserved Shares, will be freely tradable upon completion of the Offering without restriction under the Securities Act by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
-The remaining shares of Common Stock will be deemed "restricted securities" within the meaning of Rule 144 and, as such, will not be eligible for future sale to the public unless they are sold in transactions under the Securities Act or pursuant to an exemption from registration, including the exemption afforded by Rule 144.
+Upon completion of the Offering, there will be 13,500,000 shares of Common Stock outstanding.
+The 4,103,000 Shares offered hereby, other than up to 200,000 Reserved Shares, will be freely tradable upon completion of the Offering without restriction under the Securities Act by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
+The remaining 9,397,000 shares of Common Stock will be deemed "restricted securities" within the meaning of Rule 144 and, as such, will not be eligible for future sale to the public unless they are sold in transactions registered under the Securities Act or pursuant to an exemption from registration, including the exemption afforded by Rule 144.